rklancer/RaphaelViews/README.md

 Currently the RaphaelContext simply provides a mechanism by which view's render() methods provide a callback to be executed when the DOM is ready.
-(RenderContext calls the callbacks in depth-first order and does some housekeeping after each callback.)
+(RaphaelContext calls the callbacks in depth-first order and does some housekeeping after each callback.)

 This is simple, but I expect to provide RaphaelContext methods named